conradoqg/logsense/README.md

 Highlights:

 - Auto-detects formats: JSON Lines, logfmt, Apache Combined, RFC5424 syslog (with sensible fallback).
-- Streaming by default: follows files like tail -f and can read only the last N MB for quick scans.
+- Streaming support: can follow files like tail -f; by default starts from existing content (non-follow) and can read only the last N MB for quick scans.
 - Powerful TUI: instant search (plain or regex), column stats, inspector, copy line, pause/resume, toggle follow.
 - Structured export: write filtered results to CSV or JSON.
 - Works anywhere: read from a path or pipe from any command.